slaclab/sdf-docs/reference.md

-### How do I check current status of storage quotas?
+### How do I check current status of storage quotas? :id=storagequota

 You might want to know how much of your quota is used; reaching the limit might be the cause of error messages whose reason is not obvious.
-To do so, simply type `df -h ~/` in a terminal window.
+To do so for your home, simply type `df -h ~/` in a terminal window.
+More in general type `df -h <folder>` to determine the quota for any folder.

 ### May I Contribute to the S3DF Documentation? :id=docsify